Have you ever tried Airsoft?

 Holding your Airsoft Replica Gun

-We can not think of anything better to start with then how to hold your Airsoft replica gun. now this is not a innuendo.
+We can not think of anything better to start with than how to hold your Airsoft replica gun. now, this is not an innuendo.
 It is very important if you want to stay hidden and also not shoot your friend in the back as you are making your way around the battlefield

 Holding your weapon

-As most people coming in to Airsoft do not have any weapon holding experience from either the police or the military.
+Most people coming into Airsoft do not have any weapon holding experience from either the police or the military.
 They look towards the TV for how you should handle a gun, even a replica.
-We all know that the TV is not always the best place to look for safety advice.
+We all know that TV is not always the best place to look for safety advice.
 The weapons look very real.
-People think they are Rambo and run around holding the rifle and sticking their elbow out, which in Airsoft is called (Chicken Wing). the issue with this is that for one if you think you are hiding behind cover, but your elbow is sticking out, then you may as well be shouting " I'm over-here and any minute now I'm going to stick my head out for you to shoot,".
+People think they are Rambo and run around holding the rifle and sticking their elbow out, which in Airsoft is called (Chicken Wing). the issue with this is that for one if you think you are hiding behind cover, but your elbow is sticking out, then you may as well be shouting " I'm over here and any minute now I'm going to stick my head out for you to shoot,".

 Another thing you will see people do who are new to Airsoft is run around with their finger on the trigger.
-The issue with this is that as you and your team try and move around the battlefield to find the enemy, something makes you jump and you are more then likely going to shoot one of your team mates in the back, which will not go down well.
+The issue with this is that as you and your team try and move around the battlefield to find the enemy, something makes you jump and you are more than likely going to shoot one of your teammates in the back, which will not go down well.
 Which can hurt.

 Stay Low to the Ground & Take Cover